 There are no variables with exponents that we need to write out, so we can go straight into reducing:

-You may also need to divide polynomials by monomials.
-To do this, you need to separate the "fractions" into smaller fractions with just one term in each numerator.
+We may also need to divide polynomials by monomials.
+To do this, we need to separate the "fractions" into smaller fractions with just one term in each numerator.

 We can rewrite this fraction as: